Command-Line Help for spacetime

 Arguments:

-• <DATABASE> — The name or identity of the database to describe
+<DATABASE>— The name or identity of the database to describe -

-• <ENTITY_TYPE> — Whether to describe a reducer or table
+<ENTITY_TYPE>— Whether to describe a reducer or tablePossible values:

-• <ENTITY_NAME> — The name of the entity to describe
+<ENTITY_NAME>— The name of the entity to describe

 Options:

-• -y, --yes — Run non-interactively wherever possible.
+--json— Output the schema in JSON format.
+Currently required; in the future, omitting this will give human-readable output.--anonymous— Perform this action with an anonymous identity-s,--server <SERVER>— The nickname, host name or URL of the server hosting the database-y,--yes— Run non-interactively wherever possible.
 This will answer "yes" to almost all prompts, but will sometimes answer "no" to preserve non-interactivity (e.g. when prompting whether to log in with spacetimedb.com).

 spacetime energy